sudipto68/firebase-ecommerce/README.md

 4. Redux - for state management
 5. Firebase - for datbase

+### This project is not completed yet.
+These things I will add:

+1. User Authentication (using firebase google sign in)
+2. Cart Page Product increment/decreament function
+3. More pages

 In the project directory, you can run:

 ### `npm start`